ctse2k1/sfl-public-projects/new_point_system_proposal_option_c.md

-# New Point System Proposal - Option A (AP-Centric)
+# New Point System Proposal - Option A (AP-Centric with New Currency Systems)

 ## Core Systems (Existing)
 ### `Activity Points System`